tomgiova97/springboot-interceptor/README.md

-# springboot-interceptor
+# Spring boot interceptor
-A springboot based interceptor that should solve all the CORS and other Spring security issues
+A spring boot based interceptor that should solve all the CORS and other Spring security issues